SINGLE-USE ITEM REGULATION AMMENDMENT - March 15, 2022

 SINGLE-USE ITEM REGULATION - October 2020

 In response to the BC Supreme Court’s decision to strike down the City of Victoria’s Checkout Bag Bylaw, Council has adopted District of Ucluelet Single-Use Item Regulation Bylaw No. 1266, 2020.
 This bylaw repeals and replaces District of Ucluelet Single-Use Plastic Regulation Bylaw No. 1247, 2019.

 The new bylaw, developed in partnership with the District of Tofino, is intended to promote sustainable practices by reducing the creation of waste from single-use items.

 In addition to the ban on plastic drinking straws and plastic checkout bags, the new bylaw includes an exemption for the provision of plastic straws to those who require them and prohibits businesses from providing some polystyrene foam containers.

-The the polystyrene prohibition comes into effect on April 14, 2021 and applies to prepared foods delivered in disposable containers such as takeout containers.
+The the polystyrene prohibition came into effect on April 14, 2021 and applies to prepared foods delivered in disposable containers such as takeout containers.
 The polystyrene prohibition does not apply to hospitals, care facilities or polystyrene trays used for uncooked meats and other foods that require further preparation like raw poultry.